danbahrami/danbahrami.io/content/article/buidling-my-new-site.md

 ## What you will need

-I will assume that you are comfortable using your command line, I will be demonstrating commands on the Mac Terminal.
+I will assume that you are comfortable using the command line, I will be demonstrating commands on the Mac Terminal.
 A basic knowledge of Javascript and SCSS will be helpful but not essential.
 I will also assume that you have [GIT][link-git] and [Homebrew][link-homebrew] installed on your machine.
 If not, they are both simple installs so just follow the links.
+Now let's get started.

 [link-git]: https://git-scm.com/downloads
 [link-homebrew]: http://brew.sh/

 ## Git init

+The first thing we want to do is set up a local git repo in a new directory which will contain our site.
+I keep all my sites in a folder `~/Code` so I'll make a new directory there and initialise a local git repo by running the following in the command line...

 {{< highlight bash >}}
 mkdir ~/Code/MySite